ancyrweb/faussaire/README.md

 * Not implementing Promise yet
 * Makes you rewrite an API, only for testing and offline development, which is a cost of time
 * Young and therefore lacks possibilities
+* Must be updated as your backend evolves

 ## Evolutions